 If you do go OOM, you can last hit minions with your auto attacks to gain mana back.

-For the most damage possible and to get the most lane sustain possible, especially in combination with your Catalyst the Protector/ Tear of the Goddess and Hextech Revolver, I get my first point in this ability at level 2 and max it second, by level 13.
+For the most damage possible and to get the most lane sustain possible, especially in combination with your Catalyst of Aeons/ Tear of the Goddess and Hextech Revolver, I get my first point in this ability at level 2 and max it second, by level 13.

 One hell of an ultimate.
 This ability is the signature ult that hits everyone on the map.
 Someone thinks they get out with low health, only to notice the red line streaming above their head a second later, telling the inevitable.

 This ult lets you finish off kills, assist other lanes without leaving your own, deal massive damage to the enemy in fights, even if it doesn't kill them, and makes you look really cool when you use it to killsteal a teammate who was clearly going to get the kill anyway (try not to do this, as the ability is on a really high cooldown, especially early game -- you need to make sure you don't waste it, since there's a chance you could be more useful with it later, only to find it is on cooldown).